HerculesRD/HerculesDocs/Recoleccion de informacion/README.md

 Search | Description
 --------- | ------
-cats dogs 		Results about cats or dogs
+cats dogs | Results about cats or dogs
-"cats and dogs" 	Results for exact term "cats and dogs" cats -dogs 		Fewer dogs in results cats +dogs 		More dogs in results cats filetype:pdf 	PDFs about cats.
-Supported file types: pdf, doc(x), xls(x), ppt(x), html dogs site:example.com 	Pages about dogs from example.com cats -site:example.com  Pages about cats, excluding example.com intitle:dogs 		Page title includes the word "dogs" inurl:cats 		Page url includes the word "cats"
+"cats and dogs" | Results for exact term "cats and dogs" cats -dogs | Fewer dogs in results cats +dogs | dogs in results cats filetype:pdf | PDFs about cats.
+Supported file types: pdf, doc(x), xls(x), ppt(x), html dogs site:example.com | Pages about dogs from example.com cats -site:example.com | Pages about cats, excluding example.com intitle:dogs | Page title includes the word "dogs" inurl:cats | Page url includes the word "cats"
-OR " " -> Exaclty search, but that's not true intitle can be used just with t:
+OR " " | Exaclty search, but that's not true intitle | can be used just with t:
-Word In the Text: inbody: or b:
+Word In the Text: | inbody: or b:
-FileType: fracking licences filetype:pdf
+FileType: | fracking licences filetype:pdf
-Time research: "Any Time" option only goes up to the past month definitions -> finds definitions of words or phrases ofor example: define dialectic Limit by Geography: region or r: Followed by two letter country code
+Time research: | "Any Time" option only goes up to the past month definitions | finds definitions of words or phrases ofor example: define dialectic Limit by Geography: region or r: | Followed by two letter country code
-Boolean: AND, OR and parentheses (). and use space ' ' -> A and B =:> a b
+Boolean: AND, OR and parentheses () | and use space ' ' -> A and B =:> a b

 ### Github
 * [GH Dorks](https://github.com/techgaun/github-dorks)